opencog/cogprotolab/README.md

 - Only `scm` shell is supported for now.
 There are plans to extend this support to other offered shells in the future.
 - The time available for long running processes depends on AJAX call default timeout.
 - Output of processes is not streamed while they run, yet it is returned after processes end.
 - Because of caching, the application is very memory hungry.
-Count on capability of holding less than a thousand of visualized ovals per gigybyte of RAM.
+Count on capability of holding less than a thousand of visualized ovals per gigabyte of RAM.
 This may pose a problem with larger datasets.

 ## licensing information